thenewdarling/CurseOfStrahd/Downtime/2022-12-04 Downtime before Session 33.md

 *[[Jeremiah]]’s face, the shock, the betrayal, as the portal is closed in his face.*

 *And [[Magda]], sitting in that fucking chair.
-The hubris.
-Strahd’s hand on her shoulder, delicate as brushing a cobweb.
+The hubris. [[Strahd]]’s hand on her shoulder, delicate as brushing a cobweb.
 A single word, and she’d been enthralled.
 All her will, all her bluster, had been nothing.
 She may as well have been shouting at the tides.*

 And when she’d dropped this time, there had been nothing.
 No-one on the other side.
-Not even Asmodeus.
+Not even [[Asmodeus]].
 Only darkness.
 Only her friends, fighting to keep her up even while she wasn’t there to see it…

 “I’ve been a fool.”